ch0ripain/react-context-and-reducer/README.md

           }
 </ul>
 ```
-With all the above we've been implemented globally state using context avoiding prop drilling and separating the state updating logic with reducer making a code more leaner and easy to mantain
+With all the above we've been implemented globally state using context avoiding prop drilling and separating the state updating logic with reducer making a code more leaner and easy to mantain.

 ---
 <p align="center">🌟 This project is a practice exercise I learned from the <a href='https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=ST7MT110524'>Academind's React Course</a> 🌟</p>